AyorindeTayo/Fertility_data_analysis/README.md

 GROUP BY year
 ORDER BY year;
 ```

+## explanation
+Purpose of the JOIN:
+The goal is to retrieve information from both tables, specifically to link the ChildId in the pregnancies_and_births table to the corresponding IndividualId in the individuals table.

 The following table summarizes the number of births, male births, and female births for each year from 1996 to 2000:

 | **Year** | **Number of Births** | **Number of Male Births** | **Number of Female Births** |